 Kaisin (K): How did you find out that Matthias had Kawasaki Disease?

-Jeslyn (J): Matthias had persistent high fever and was admitted to KK Hospital.
+Jeslyn (J): Matthias had a persistent high fever and was admitted to KK Hospital.
 Even after being administered antibiotics, his fever showed no signs of waning.
 In fact, his condition kept deteriorating.
 He just kept sleeping the days away.
 The doctors said he had contracted an adenovirus that infected his lungs.

-I remember sitting on the fold-out bed in the wee hours in the morning.
+I remember sitting on the fold-out bed in the wee hours of the morning.
 Feeling tired but unable to sleep because I was so worried, I googled “persistent high fever” and chanced upon Kawasaki Disease.

 When the consultant came by in the morning, I asked him if it could be Kawasaki’s Disease.
 I remember holding my breath as I waited for his reply.
 He replied,”Actually we are also thinking whether if it’s KD.”